sictweb/bti425-2020/README.md

 ## BTI425 - Web Programming for Apps and Services

 <div style="background-color: lightyellow; border: 1px solid black; padding: 0.5em;">
 <p><b>Notice</b><br>The course delivery and its dates and times have been affected by the worldwide novel coronavirus crisis.
-The content on this website may change frequently, so please refresh your viewer when consuming or reviewing content.</p>
+The content on this website may change, so please refresh your viewer when consuming or reviewing content.</p>
 </div>

 <br>